lagosee/lagosee/README.md

-- I’m @lagosee a Management Information Systems student who is on prep school right now
+- I’m @lagosee a second year Management Information Systems student
-- Things that I want to learn are Data Base, Various Programming Languages ( Java,Python,C#... )
+- Things that I want to learn are Data Analysis, Various Programming Languages ( Python,R,SQL )
 - Eventually I will start to learn programming with python
 - I'm looking for your cooperation about every topic I am willing to listen.
 - You can reach me by my Discord tag which is LAGOSEE#6820